 - - - - - - - - - - - - - - - - - -

-PART 2: The tsunami of love – the REAL transformation of the human race (filmed in Sydney, 29 September 2017)
+PART 2 The tsunami of love – the REAL transformation of the human race (filmed in Sydney, 29 September 2017)

 This talk today is about how the Transformed Way of Living is going to catch on and sweep the whole world!
 To talk about this great tsunami of change I have beside me three members of the Sydney WTM Centre, Tony Gowing, Annie Williams and Genevieve Salter.
 And on Skype—and this is very exciting for us—we have Roz Bachl who lives in Spain but is going to be starting a WTM Centre in the UK.
 Also Gerald Stafaneller from the Austrian WTM Centre, and Sam Akritidis from the Melbourne WTM Centre.